We were on our way to The Grand Hotel Villa Serbelloni, but my mother had no clue.

-My mother and I arrived in Bellagio by ferry with our rental car, courtesy of Auto Europe.
+We arrived in Bellagio by ferry with our rental car, courtesy of Auto Europe.
 We had been in Germany the previous day, and had driven from the Black Forest to Porlezza, via Lago Maggiore.

 Disclosure: my car rental was sponsored by Auto Europe and travel insurance by Travelex, both brands I have used and loved in the past.
 We were hosted by the Grand Hotel Villa Serbelloni for a one night stay with breakfast.
 All opinions are always my own.

 I had decided to surprise my mother, and had not told her that we were going to Bellagio, or that we would be staying at The Grand Hotel Villa Serbelloni!
-We were the first ones off the ferry and it was a very short drive through the tiny streets of Bellagio to get to the hotel.
+We were the first ones off the ferry and it was a very short drive through the tiny streets of Bellagio to navigate to the hotel.

 We pulled into the drive for the Grand Hotel Villa Serbelloni (GHVS) and were greeted immediately by the valet.
 We could already see that the hotel was an architectural gem with its scalloped frieze and arched details around the windows.